Booking.com: best prices

 In the village look out for the 15th century maison de Senechal with its lovely steep pointy rooves.
 Also the Moulin Seigneurial which was fortified in the 12th century.
 Bourdeilles' church dates back to the 12th century and on one side there is a lovely walk leading up to it with a cobbled path flanked by lawns and simple gardens and attractive stone, medieval houses.

-Wandering around the village there are lots of attractive spots.
-The viewpoint gives you a lovely view of the village below and if you are down by the river there is an attractive stone bridge which was originally built in the 14th century but had to be rebuilt in the 18th century following severe floods.
+Wandering around the village there are lots of attractive spots and a number of fine manor houses.
+There is a viewpoint at the top of the village which gives you a lovely view of the village and river below.
+Down by the river there is an attractive stone bridge which was originally built in the 14th century but had to be rebuilt in the 18th century following severe floods.
 The view from here is superb (see main picture).

 On the edge of the village there are a number of shelters in the rocky cliffs overhanging the road which leads out to Brântome.
-These are called the Fourneau du Diable.
+These are called the Fourneau du Diable and are prehistoric shelters.
+There are several on the edge of the village.

 Perigueux to the south is one of the Dordogne's larger towns and has a stunning medieval centre as well as lots dating back to Roman occupation.